In September, the Downton Abbey film hits theatres across the country, with eager fans flocking to cinemas to watch the drama unfold.

 Either way, we know one Downton viewer who would likely love to see another film come out of the franchise: Queen Elizabeth II.
 Yes, while the cast will meet King George and Queen Mary in the new movie, our current queen reportedly loves watching the goings on at the Abbey, having spent a lot of time at Highclere in previous years.

-In fact, Brian Hoey, author of At Home With The Queen, revealed previously that HRH even notices when details are out of place in certain scenes, and takes delight in pointing them out.
-We wonder if she’s booked her ticket for the cinema release yet.
+In fact, Brian Hoey, author of At Home With The Queen, revealed that HRH even notices when details are out of place in certain scenes, and takes delight in pointing them out.
+We wonder if she’s seen the cinema release yet.